In Versailles, Macron vows to reform to avoid king's fate

 * Procter & Gamble: 50 million euro investment in a new detergent production line at its Amiens plant.

-* Transpod: 20 million euro investment to finance a 3-km (1.9-mile) hyperloop test line.
+* Transpod: 20 million euro investment to finance a 3km hyperloop test line.

 (Reporting by Jean-Baptiste Vey and Reuters Television; Writing by Richard Lough and Michel Rose; Editing by Catherine Evans and Sandra Maler)